Severson-Group/docs.amdc.dev/source/firmware/arch/timing-manager.md

 ### Timing Diagram

-The following diagram shows the behaviour of these events: triggers, sensors reporting as done, and generation of scheduler interrupts:
+The following diagram shows the behavior of these events: triggers, sensors reporting as done, and generation of scheduler interrupts:

 ```{figure} images/timing.png
 :alt: Timing Manager timing diagram